Meet the Practitioners from the Adelaide Trauma Centre

-Individual counselling and/or group work is influenced by the emerging field of neurobiology and the works of Bessel Van der Kolk, Jon Briere, Judith Herman, Marsha Linehan, Babette Rothschild, Jon Kabat Zinn and Sri Krishnamacharya.
+Individual counselling and/or group work is influenced by the emerging field of neurobiology and the works of Jon Briere, Judith Herman, Marsha Linehan, Babette Rothschild, Jon Kabat Zinn and Sri Krishnamacharya.
 Trauma recovery is facilitated by the practices of Acceptance and Commitment Therapy, Dialectical Behavioural Therapy, Cognitive Behavioural Therapy, and Yoga Psychology.

-Maxine is a registered meditation and yoga teacher with Yoga Australia and The International Yoga Teachers Association with over 25 years experience who is passionate about the positive effects Mindfulness and Yoga have on helping clients to recover from the effects of various types of trauma (in particularly people who have experienced forms of childhood trauma).
-Trauma recovery yoga sessions with Maxine are offered to help address issues of stress, anxiety, depression and trauma effects.
+Maxine is a registered meditation and yoga teacher with Yoga Australia and The International Yoga Teachers Association with over 25 years experience and is passionate about the positive benefits of Mindfulness and Yoga, helping clients to recover from the effects of various types of trauma, in particular childhood abuse.
+Trauma recovery yoga sessions with Maxine are offered to help address issues of stress, anxiety, depression and trauma symptoms.

 I describe my approach as relational narrative therapy.
 I have a PhD in trauma therapy and the therapeutic relationship and qualifications in Narrative Therapy, Family Therapy, Mental Health & Breast Cancer Care.
 For me the therapeutic relationship is so important and I see the therapeutic relationship as the holding space for everything that happens in therapy.
 My therapy practices draw on the client’s resources (body, breath, mind, heart & spirit), their language, strengths, humour, culture and hopes to enter into a place of sense making, inquiry and discovery.

-I work from Parkside and a small practice in Grote Street, Adelaide.
+I work from Parkside.
 Concessions are available and Medicare rebates apply with a Chronic Disease Management Plan from a GP and for Supportive Pregnancy Counselling (referral from your GP).

 Dr Lesley Porter

-Appointments available: Day Time Thursday, Friday & Saturday Mornings/Evenings Monday to Thursday
+Appointments available: Day time & evenings Thursday, Friday

 I am a Clinical Mental Health Social Worker with a background in working with adults, teens, children and families.

-I take a holistic approach to coaching and therapy that takes into account the link between body, mind and environment.
-I work from the foundation of establishing a therapeutic relationship with you that is respectful, kind and collaborative.
+I take a holistic approach to therapy that takes into account the link between body, mind and environment.
+I work from the foundation of establishing a therapeutic relationship that is respectful, kind and collaborative.
 I will work with you to set goals for therapy that align with your values and the outcomes that you are seeking.
-My focus is on providing you with practical strategies and tools which fit your particular circumstances.
+My focus is on providing you with practical strategies and tools that fit your particular circumstances.

 I am often inspired in my work through witnessing how addressing current challenges within ourselves and our relationships, can lead to healing and growth beyond our experiences of adversity and trauma.

-In my practice I utilise my training in a number of therapeutic approaches such as DBT, ACT, narrative therapy and the Gottman Method of relationship therapy.
+In my practice I utilise my training in a number of therapeutic approaches such as DBT, ACT, narrative therapy, somatic experiencing and the Gottman Method of relationship therapy.
 I also draw from the specific training I have completed in working with trauma which has included training with the Australian Childhood Foundation, Bessel Van Der Kolk, Dan Siegel and Kent Hoffman.

-I have Masters level training in supervision and have worked in roles consulting with schools and other organisations to support them to move towards integrating a trauma informed approach into their practices, policy and procedure.
+I have Masters level training in supervision and have worked in roles consulting with schools and other organisations to support them to move towards integrating a trauma informed practices.

-Sessions are for an hour and medicare rebates are available with a Mental health care plan from your GP.
+Individual sessions are an hour in length and couple’s sessions are 1.5 hours in length.
+Medicare rebates are available with a Mental health care plan and referral letter from your GP.
 Consulting work is negotiated on a case by case basis.

 Location: 29 Regent Street North, Adelaide 5000